PrairieLearn/PrairieLearn/docs/accessControl.md

 ]
 ```

-From January 1st to February 15th, students can see the assessment on the Assessments page but cannot begin the assessment.
+In the example above, from January 1st to February 15th, students can see the assessment on the Assessments page but cannot begin the assessment.
 If students try to click into the assessment during this time, they will see a message saying that the assessment will be available on February 16th.
 The first access rule applies on February 16th, and since `submittable` is `true` (by default), students can start the assessment and submit answers to questions on that day.